triestpa/Guttenberg-Search/README.md

 )
 ```

-Now, if you restart the server and make a request with a missing term(`http://localhost:3000/search`), you will get back an HTTP 400 error with a relevant message.
+Now, if you restart the server and make a request with a missing term(`http://localhost:3000/search`), you will get back an HTTP 400 error with a relevant message, such as `Invalid URL Query - child "term" fails because ["term" is required]`.

+To view live logs from the Node app, you can run `docker-compose logs -f api`.

 ## Front-End Application